-- 1. AMedP-1.6 MEDICAL EVALUATION MANUAL is a NOT CLASSIFIED publication.
-The agreement of nations to use this publication is recorded in STANAG 2560. - 2.
-AMedP-1.6 is effective on receipt.
+1. The enclosed Allied Medical Publication AMedP-1.6, Edition A, Version 2, MEDICAL EVALUATION MANUAL, which has been approved by the nations in the Military Committee Medical Standardization Board, is promulgated herewith.
+The agreement of nations to use this publication is recorded in STANAG 2560.